usnavy/Navy-Design-Guide/image-scheme.md

 #### Placement
 They are within stories, and promote the Navy story interposed within the narration.

+##### Choosing a narrative image
+Narrative images should tell the story, engaging the user and setting the emotional tone for the page, but they shouldn’t overpower the content elements they support.
+Pay attention to both the appearance of the image and its composition.

 ##### Appearance

 When considering the appearance of a narrative image, follow our